Cikopo–Palimanan Toll Road: Naming controversy

 Purwakarta Regent, Dedi Mulyadi, protested the naming of the Cikampek - Palimanan toll road due to the location of the toll road segment is located in Cikopo, Purwakarta Regency, instead of Cikampek which is located at Karawang Regency.
 He pointed out past mistakes in naming the Jakarta-Cikampek toll road.
 The location of the interchanges are geographically located in Cikopo, Purwakarta.
 The distance between the interchanges and the toll gate to the boundary of Cikopo with Cikampek is still 3 km away.
 Finally, during the inauguration in June 2015 the name of this toll road was changed from the Cikampek-Palimanan Toll Road (Cikapali) to Cikopo–Palimanan Toll Road (Cipali).

-Opening
+Opening and accidents

 On 13 June 2015, Cikopo–Palimanan toll road was opened by Indonesian president, Joko Widodo.
 Since then, Jakarta and Cirebon are now directly connected by toll road.

-Accidents

 Within six months of being inaugurated by President Jokowi, there have been 88 accidents in this Cikopo-Palimanan toll causing a number of people to be killed and injured.
-According to Ofyar Z Tamin, Transport Expert from Bandung Institute of Technology, argued that there are 3 possible major factors that caused accidents and incidents in this toll road:
+According to Ofyar Z. Tamin, Transport Expert from Bandung Institute of Technology, argued that there are 3 possible major factors that caused accidents and incidents in this toll road: